distributeaid/masks-for-solidarity/content/home/get-masks.md

 title: Get masks
 ---

-Refugees Care is looking to support community / grassroots organizations, Indigenous peoples, and medical professionals working at under-resourced facilities.
+> We are looking to support community / grassroots organizations, Indigenous
+> peoples, and medical professionals working at under-resourced facilities.

 Eligible organizations can purchase masks at-cost (meaning you only pay exactly as much as it costs to make the masks), or apply to receive masks for free by completing the forms below.

-> At-cost... for free...
-Why not both!
-You can always purchase some masks
-> at-cost now AND sign up for our needs assessment to receive free masks later.

 ## Buy Masks At-Cost

 Masks are available for
 US$1.50 each, which includes shipping all the way to you.
 There is a minimum order of 1,000 masks (US$1,500) to keep this manageable for our volunteers.

-> [Order now](https://forms.gle/kBrSmH4NCrKZV8yW7)

 Can't meet the minimum?
 Get your community involved and go in on an order with other local organizations!
 Questions?
 Email us at [hello@refugees.care](mailto:hello@refugees.care).

+> At-cost... for free...
+Why not both!
+You can always purchase some masks
+> at-cost now AND sign up for our needs assessment to receive free masks later.

+> [Order now](https://forms.gle/kBrSmH4NCrKZV8yW7)

-## Get Masks For Free
+## Requests Masks For Free

 Please complete [this form](https://forms.gle/BKjTXX7rqRwg6afZ8) to be included in our needs assessment!
 If your group or organization is eligible, our team